 — Padania — a region at the northern end of the Italian peninsula, originally the valley and basin of the Po River (Padan); by extension, the Po-Venetian lowland, its entire drainage basin, or the territory in which the distinctive northern Italian dialects (concentrated in the populous Po-Venetian lowland) are or have been spoken.
 The term ‘Padania’ is often associated with the nationalism/separatism of the Northern League (Liga Nord), or even its racism, but its meaning is straightforward in the original and the region it describes is real and distinctive enough.

 — planet — originally, a celestial body not fixed in location relative to the celestial sphere (from Greek ΠΛΑΝΗΤΗΣ « planētēs », “wanderer”), especially those of the same relative size and brightness as the stars themselves.
-As most of the original planets were eventually discovered to be bodies that orbited the sun as does Earth, the term ‘planet’ was repurposed to apply to all bodies that directly orbit the sun (including Earth), and then to bodies that directly orbit any star.
-The term ‘planet’ has more recently been repurposed once again, to apply to a select group of directly-orbiting bodies with specific qualities chosen primarily to limit the number of “planets”.
+As most of the original planets were eventually discovered to be bodies that orbited the sun as does Earth, the term ‘planet’ was repurposed by astronomers to apply to all bodies that directly orbit the sun (including Earth), and then to bodies that directly orbit any star.
+The term ‘planet’ has more recently been repurposed by a subset of astronomers once again, to apply to a select group of directly-orbiting bodies with specific qualities chosen primarily to limit the number of “planets”.
+Compare: constellation.

 — Punjab — پنجاب « Panĝāb » / ਪੰਜਾਬ « Pã